jarcane/alma-course-theme-1/public/slides.md

 ```
 SELECT name, employer FROM people
-WHERE employer IS NOT NULL
+WHERE employer IS NOT NULL;
 ```

 Result: